-Experienced lifeguard and waterman Tom Blake was one of the first United States mainlanders to truly adopt the Hawaiian culture of wave riding.
+Experienced lifeguard and waterman Tom Blake was one of the first mainlanders to adopt the Hawaiian culture of wave riding.
 If Duke Kahanamoku is responsible for introducing the ancient Hawaiian sport of surfing to the world, Blake is responsible for transforming it into a national pastime for coastal Americans.
-Blake gave surfing a try in 1921 while working at the Santa Monica Swim Club but didn’t find much success immediately.
+He tried surfing in 1921 while working at the Santa Monica Swim Club but didn’t find much success immediately.
 There was no such thing as surfboard for beginners in those days.
 But by 1924, his interest had grown to the point where he decided to take Kahanamoku’s invitation to Hawaii seriously.
 Blake quickly became friends with the Kahanamoku family and spent the next 30 years living and surfing in Hawaii and California.

 His dedication to the sport and its culture led Blake to rethink surfboard design.
-In 1929, Blake built a hollow board with a wood skeleton for support, greatly reducing the weight of a surfboard which increased its maneuverability.
+In 1929, Blake built a hollow board with a wood skeleton for support, greatly reducing the weight of a surfboard.
 Three years later, Blake received a patent for his design.
-His lightweight board opened surfing to thousands of people who couldn’t carry the 200lb solid wood longboards ridden by ancient Hawaiian surfers.
+His lightweight board opened surfing to thousands of people who couldn’t carry those 200-pound solid wood longboards.
 While the addition of a fin or keel would have come eventually, it was Blake who first had the idea of putting one on a surfboard.

 Blake’s dedication to Hawaiian surf culture and surfboard construction push the sport into what it is today.
-Blake was also the author of the first book on the subject of surfing, Hawaiian Surfboard, that covered the history of the sport, it’s deep roots in Hawaiian culture, and the techniques of surfing and surfboard building.
+He also wrote the first book on surfing in 1935, Hawaiian Surfboard.

 Simmons is most responsible for the modern evolution in surfboard construction.
 While Blake shifted the sport away from heavy wooden boards without fins, Simmons went one giant step further by introducing ultra-light and rigid materials to a small, performance-oriented twin-fin design.
 Without Simmons, we’d all still be riding massive longboards.